-3. Minor Fiction.-Selections from such authors as Wildenbruch, Storm, and Baumbach, oral and written exercises in the foreign idiom; systematic study of grammatical principles, word composition and derivation.
-First semester, four hours, Wednesday excepted, 8:30 and 10 A, M. Prerequisite, courses 1 and 2.

-4. Dramatic and Epic Poetry. -Critical study of Schiller's Wilhelm Tell, Maria Stuart, or Die Jungfrau von Orleans, and Goethe's Hermann und Dorothea; principles of the drama; reviews and themes in German.
+- 1.2.
+Elementary Courses.-Essentials of grammar; practice in pronouncing and translating; reproduction in German of simple English expressions; about 150 pages of reading, including a few of the most familiar lyrics.
+Both semesters, four hours, Wednesday excepted, 10 A. M. and 1:30 P. M. - 3.
+Minor Fiction.-Selections from such authors as Wildenbruch, Storm, and Baumbach, oral and written exercises in the foreign idiom; systematic study of grammatical principles, word composition and derivation.
+First semester, four hours, Wednesday excepted, 8:30 and 10 a. m.
+Prerequisite, courses 1 and 2. - 4.
+Dramatic and Epic Poetry.-Critical study of Schiller's Wilhelm Tell, Maria Stuart, or Die Jungfrau von Orleans, and Goethe's Hermann und Dorothea; principles of the drama; reviews and themes in German.
 Composition.
 Second semester, same hours as course 3.
 Prerequisite, courses 1-3, or courses 1-2 and 5.

-5. The Modern Novel.-Hauff's Lichtenstein; Freytag's Soll und Haben, and similar works; rapid reading, with oral and written reproduction of the subject matter.
-An intermediate course for those presenting three year units of preparatory German, or courses 1-3.
-First semester, three hours per week, Monday, Wednesday and Friday, 7:30 A. M.

-Continuation of Course 5.-Reading from fiction, history, and science, selected for variety of style and contents.
+- Modern Fiction.-Rapid reading of two or three modern novels, with little translation, but with discussion in German of the essential points.
+Study of idiomatic expressions.
+Composition.
+First semester, Monday, Wednesday and Friday, 7:30 M. Prerequisite, courses 1-3. - Continuation of Course 5.-Reading from fiction, history, and science, selected for variety of style and contents.
 Second semester, same hours as course 5.
-May follow course 4 or 5.

-7 and 8.
+May follow course 4 or 5. - 7 and 8.
 German Culture and Literature of the Classical Period.-A study of social and literary conditions in Germany in the latter half of the Eighteenth Century, as reflected in the works of Lessing, Schiller and Goethe.
 Course seven includes an interpretation of Lessing's chief critical and dramatic works, and of Schiller's Wallenstein.
 Course eight takes up the main incidents and tendencies of Goethe's life, interpreted by his own prose and poetical works, including Faust Part I, with selections from Part II.
-Both semesters, Monday, Wednesday and Friday.
-8:30 A. M. Prerequisite, courses 1-4 or 5-6.

-9. Survey of German Literature.-Thomas's German Anthology and Müller's German Classics.
+Both semesters, Monday, Wednesday and Friday, 8:30 A.M.
+Prerequisite, courses 1-4 or 5-6. - 9.
+Survey of German Literature.-Thomas's German Anthology and Müller's German Classics.
 Outside readings on special topics.
-First semester, two hours per week, Tuesday and Thursday, 8:30 A. M. Follows course 6, 7 or 8.

-10. Continuation of Course 9.-German Literature beginning with Luther.
-May be taken separately with the same prerequisites as course 9; same hours as course 9.

-11 and 12.
-German Romanticism and Realism of the Nineteenth Century.-Dramas and fiction selected from Kleist, Grillparzer, Hebbel, Hauptmann, Freytag, Scheffel, Frennssen, etc. May be given in alternate years, if there is demand, as parallel courses to 7 and 8, or may be taken by advanced students for honor credit.
+First semester, two hours per week, Tuesday and Thursday, 8:30 A. M. Follows course 6, 7 or 8. - Continuation of Course 9.-German Literature beginning with Luther.
+May be taken separately with the same pre-requisites as course 9; same hours as course 9. - 11 and 12.
+German Romanticism and Realism of the Nineteenth Century.-Dramas and fiction selected from Kleist, Grillparzer, Hebbel, Hauptmann, Freytag, Scheffel, Frenssen, etc. May be given in alternate years, if there is demand, as parallel courses to 7 and 8, or may be taken by advanced students for honor credit.
 Same hours and prerequisites as for 7 and 8.